NDHANA94/hyperdog_ros2/README.md

 - [`HyperPalm` | IEEE SMC-2023](https://ieeexplore.ieee.org/document/9945223)

 ## Contains
-This repository contains ros2 packages for quadruped robot Hyperdog. packages are :
+This repository contains ros2 packages for quadruped robot HyperDog. packages are :
   1. **`hyperdog_msgs`** : this package contains the msgs those used by other packages.